Skip to main content

 1

-Show you care.
-Let the person know you really care.
-Talk and listen carefully to what they have to say.
+Show you care by listening carefully to what they have to say.

-"I'm worried about you, about how you feel."
+"I'm worried about you, I care about how you feel."

 "You mean a lot to me.
 I want to help."